blarney-lang/five/README.md

 # Five

-Five is a standalone implementation of the classic five-stage processor pipeline that can be understood and verified independently of any particular instruction set.
+Five is a standalone implementation of the classic five-stage processor pipeline that can be understood and formally verified independently of the instruction-set implementation.
 Separately, we provide a RISC-V microcontroller called [FiveAlive](https://github.com/blarney-lang/five-alive) that demonstrates use of the pipeline in an actual processor core.
 Five is